When will the list of classes and associated modes of instruction be published and where?

 - The Colleges have purchased large quantities of face coverings, face shields and disinfectant supplies, and will eliminate the use of shared objects to the extent possible.

-- The Colleges will have disposable face coverings available at the public safety office at all times upon request for any faculty, staff, students or visitors who request one.
+- • Disposable face coverings are available at the public safety office at all times upon request for any faculty, staff, students or visitors who request one.

-- All student rooms, offices, classrooms and shared spaces will be supplied with cleaning and disinfecting supplies for individual use.
+- o All student rooms, offices, classrooms and shared spaces are supplied with cleaning and disinfecting supplies for individual use.

 - The Colleges have developed an extensive facilities cleaning and disinfecting plan that significantly increases the cleaning and disinfecting schedule on campus.